Quadratically Constrained Myopic Adversarial Channels: Overview of results and proof techniques

 Let us briefly outline the proof techniques.
-We show that conditioned on $\vbfz$, the transmitted codeword lies in a strip approximately at a distance $\sqrt{n\sigma^2}$ to $\vbfz$.
+We show that conditioned on $\vbfz$, the transmitted codeword lies in a strip (informally denoted by $ \strip $ for now) approximately at a distance $\sqrt{n\sigma^2}$ to $\vbfz$.
 See Fig.~\ref{fig:geometry_ogs} for an illustration.
 If the codebook rate exceeds $\frac{1}{2}\log\left(1+\frac{P}{\sigma^2}\right)$, then this strip will contain exponentially many codewords.
 All these codewords are roughly at the same distance to $\vbfz$ and are therefore nearly indistinguishable from the one actually transmitted.
 We operate under the assumption of a more powerful adversary who has, in addition to $\vbfz$, access to an oracle.
 This is a matter of convenience and will greatly simplify our proofs.
 The oracle reveals an exponential sized subset of the codewords (that includes $\vbfx$) from the strip.
 We call this the oracle-given set (OGS).
 We prove that for most codewords in the OGS, no attack vector $\vbfs$ can eventually force a list-size greater than poly$(n)$ as long as the rate is less than $C_{\mathrm{myop,rand}}$.
-To prove this result, we obtain a bound on the typical area of the decoding region $\cS^{n-1}(0,\sqrt{nP})\cap\cB^n(\vbfx+\vbfs,\sqrt{nN})$.
-We will show that for certain regimes of the noise-to-signal ratios (NSRs), the volume of the decoding region is typically much less than $\area(\C^{n-1}(\vbfx+\vbfs,\sqrt{nN},\sqrt{nP}))$.
-This lets us get an improvement over the omniscient list-decoding capacity.
+To prove this result, we obtain a bound on the \emph{typical} area of the decoding region $\cS^{n-1}(0,\sqrt{nP})\cap\cB^n(\vbfx+\vbfs,\sqrt{nN})$.
+We will show that for certain regimes of the noise-to-signal ratios (NSRs), the volume of the decoding region is typically much less than the worst-case scenario (i.e., had James known $\vbfx$).
+This gives us an improvement over the omniscient list-decoding capacity.